Trujillo Peru, capital of La Libertad

-The land of the Mochica and the Chimu pre-Inca civilizations
+The land of the pre-Inca civilizations in Trujillo Peru

-The department of La Libertad is located in the northwest area of Peru and is bordered by the Pacific Ocean on the west and San Martin department on the east.
-Trujillo, the capital of the Department, is known as the city of the “eternal spring” because its blessed climate and is famous for its annual Marinera festival, an elaborated and very elegant, technical and challenging peruvian dance.
+Trujillo Peru.
+The department of La Libertad is located in the northwest area of Peru.
+Bordered by the Pacific Ocean on the west and San Martin department on the east.
+Trujillo, the capital of the Department, is known as the city of the “eternal spring”.
+Because its blessed climate and is famous for its annual Marinera festival.
+Which is and elaborated and very elegant, technical and challenging peruvian dance.

 The area was inhabited by two important, ancient Peruvian pre-Inca civilizations, the Mochica and the Chimu, and later, it became an important vice royal city.
 Among its uncountable archeological attractions, there is Chan Chan, the largest mud city in the Americas and ancient capital for the Chimu.
 UNESCO placed it on the World Cultural Heritage List in 1986.